What’s Causing Your Depression? The Answer Can Be Complicated.

 In some cases, these patients have treatment-resistant depression.
 In that case, they’ll have much greater odds of success with a treatment like IV ketamine infusions.
 In many other cases though, I see that the root cause beneath their symptoms might be very different — and much more complex — than that patient might think.
 Often the answer is an integrative approach that looks beyond just psychiatric medication for answers.

-The 4 main types of root causes
+The 4 main root causes of depression

 Depression is a complex and multi-faceted issue.
 Common symptoms like reduced motivation, loss of social connection, and trouble doing everyday tasks can have very different underlying causes from one patient to another.
 As Dr. Ballen says, no two depressions are exactly alike.
 Here are the 4 very different types of root causes that can be driving your symptoms.